Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

-Our faculty members not only have relevant academic degrees and advanced certifications but also real-world experience that enables them to relate to the challenges you’ll face on the job.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in your training and career.
+Faculty members have relevant academic degrees, certifications and professional experience so they can relate to challenges you’ll face on the job.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in your training and career.
 See profiles of our EMS faculty members

 The EMS program is located in Brookhaven’s Science and Allied Health (X) building, also housing other health career programs such as Nursing and Radiological Sciences and science programs such as chemistry and biology.